Imlerith/SeamCarving/README.md

     </tr>
 </table>

 Before resizing, the size of the picture is 320x217 pixels, after resizing 220x217 pixels.
-As can be seen, seam carving preserves the most interest features (aspect ratio, set of objects present, etc.) of the image.
+As can be seen, seam carving preserves the most interesting features (aspect ratio, set of objects present, etc.) of the image.